-What Exactly Are Tomatillo's
+What Are Tomatillo's

 Here's a picture of a freshly picked Tomatillo.
 The Tomatillo fruit is surrounded by an inedible, paper-like husk formed from the calyx.
 As the fruit matures, it fills the husk and can split open by harvest.
 The husk turns brown, and the fruit can be several colors when ripe, including yellow, green, or even purple.
 The freshness and greenness of the husk are quality criteria.

-The tomatillo (Physalis philadelphica), also known as the Mexican husk tomato, is a plant of the nightshade family bearing small, spherical and green or green-purple fruit of the same name.
+The tomatillo (Physalis philadelphica), also known as the Mexican husk tomato, is a plant of the nightshade family bearing small, spherical, and green or green-purple fruit of the same name.
 Tomatillos originated in Mexico and were cultivated in the pre-Columbian era.
 A staple of Mexican cuisine, they are eaten raw or cooked in a variety of dishes, particularly salsa verde.

-How To Make Baked Chicken Taquito’s with Verde/Tomatillo Sauce
+How To Make Baked Chicken Taquitos

-First order of business is the chicken.
-In the video, I used a store bought rotisserie chicken.
+The first order of business is the chicken.
+In the video, I used a store-bought rotisserie chicken.
 Most grocery stores offer fully cooked chickens for around $7 to $10.
-A true time saver.
+A true time-saver.
 But if you're like me, you enjoy cooking your own chicken.
 There are a bunch of ways to cook a whole chicken.

 The average roaster chicken is around 6 to 7 pounds.
-For this recipe I used all the parts of the chicken.
+For this recipe, I used all the parts of the chicken.

-Julienne Cut & Brunoise Cut
+Knife Skills: Julienne Cut & Brunoise Cut

-When cooking, it's good to be thinking about the end product you are creating.
-What will the mouth feel be like?
+Prepping the Red Bell Pepper: When cooking, it's good to be thinking about the end product you are creating.

-Will it be easy enough to eat?
+- Will it be easy enough to eat?

 In the video, you'll see exactly how to cut the Red Bell Pepper.

 Preheat your oven to 425 degrees and bake for 10 minutes.
 The type of tortilla I used is a mix of corn and flour.
 You should be able to find these in your grocery store.
 First, they are easier to roll up and second they offer the best of both worlds when it comes to tortillas & texture.

-- 2 Tbsps of Fresh Cilantro
+- Fresh Cilantro 2 tablespoon

-- 1 Tsp of Sea Salt
+- Sea Salt 1 teaspoon

-- Fresh cracked black pepper To taste
+- Fresh cracked black pepper (To taste)

-- Corn tortillas Look for mix of Flour & Corn tortillas
+- Corn tortillas (Look for mix of Flour & Corn tortillas)

-- 8 Tomatillo's
+- Tomatillos 8

-- 1 Poblano
+- Poblano 1

-- 1/2 Medium Onion
+- Medium Onion ½

-- 2 Tbsp of Creamed Corn
+- Creamed Corn 2 tablespoon

-- 1/3 of one Large Green Apple
+- Large Green Apple ⅓

 - First roast chicken, or remove meat from grocery store rotisserie chicken.

-- Add to large mixing bowl, then adding the corn, onion, black beans, cilantro, cheese, salt, and pepper.
+- Add to a large mixing bowl, then adding the corn, onion, black beans, cilantro, cheese, salt, and pepper.
 Mix well

 - Lay one tortilla flat and add mix into the middle, then pull one side over on top of the tortilla and repeat with the other side creating a long toob.
-Secure with toothpicks, or place the seam side underneath using the weight of the taquito to hold it's space. ( Watch video for clarification )
+Secure with toothpicks, or place the seam side underneath using the weight of the taquito to hold its space. ( Watch the video for clarification )

 - Add all ingredients to blender/food processor and blend until smooth.